igorwojda/android-showcase/README.md

 ![module_dependencies](https://github.com/igorwojda/android-showcase/blob/main/misc/image/module_dependencies.png?raw=true)

-Note that due usage of Android `dynamic-feature` module dependencies are reversed (feature modules are depending on `app` module, not another way around).

 We have three kinds of modules in the application:

 - `app` module - this is the main module.
 It contains code that wires multiple modules together (dependency injection setup, `NavHostActivity`, etc.) and fundamental application configuration (retrofit configuration, required permissions setup, custom application class, etc.).
 - application-specific `library_x` modules that some of the features could depend on.
 This is helpful if you want to share some assets or code only between few feature modules (currently app has no such modules)
 - feature modules - the most common type of module containing all code related to a given feature.

 ### Feature module structure

 `Clean architecture` is the "core architecture" of the application, so each `feature module` contains own set of Clean architecture layers:

 ![module_dependencies_layers](https://github.com/igorwojda/android-showcase/blob/main/misc/image/module_dependencies_layers.png?raw=true)